kubernetes/enhancements/keps/sig-storage/6058-csi-global-mount-fallback/README.md

 ##### e2e tests

-For beta: node e2e tests that cover both recovery paths.
+Written during alpha, in CI before beta: node e2e tests that cover both recovery paths.
+Raw block volumes are covered by unit tests in alpha: only the orphaned global mount applies to them, and it reaches them through the same listing the e2e exercises.

 Pod-local fallback: